Libya says oil shutdown losses exceed $3.5 billion

 The shutdown also comes against the backdrop of a crumbling cease-fire mediated by Russia and Turkey, which support opposing sides of the conflict in the North African country.

-Authorities have not confirmed any cases of the virus, but public health officials fear the global pandemic could devastate Libya.
-Last week, the warring sides expressed commitment to a humanitarian pause in fighting so authorities could focus on preventing the spread of the new coronavirus.
-However, clashes have continued.
+Authorities have not confirmed any cases of the new coronavirus, but public health officials fear the global pandemic could devastate Libya, especially as clashes continue around Tripoli.

+The head of the U.N. mission in Libya, Stephanie Williams, condemned the intensified attacks on Tripoli's suburbs, noting with concern that shells reportedly launched by Hifter's forces struck a prison and wounded a number of inmates and officers on Tuesday.

+Despite calls by world powers and the U.N. to freeze the fighting so authorities can confront the coronavirus pandemic, sporadic violence persists "with unacceptable disregard for the safety and well-being of the civilian population," she said.

 Libya has been in turmoil since 2011, when a civil war toppled and killed longtime dictator Moammar Gadhafi.